Posted on May 14, 2019 in Land and Rural Business by Lesley Mearns

 On 1 May beavers received legal protection in Scotland as a European protected species, meaning lethal control can only be carried out under licence.

 In 2009 there was a trial reintroduction of Eurasian Beavers in Scotland, following a period of around 400 years of extinction.
-The trial took place in Knapdale, however, beavers were also released in the River Tay either negligently or illegally.
+The trial took place in Knapdale, however, beavers were also released in the River Tay.
 In 2017 the Scottish Government gave beavers official status as a British Native Species, meaning they were allowed to remain and expand their habitat naturally.
 You can read more about this and the current rights afforded to land owners to take action to manage beavers in our 2017 blog post.

 The reintroduction of beavers has been somewhat controversial.
 There is now a significant and growing population of around 500.
 Whilst research shows the animals will bring many ecological benefits, beaver activity like burying and foraging, as well as the potential for dams to cause flooding, can cause damage to surrounding farmland and riverbanks.
 There have also been reports of salmon stocks being negatively affected.
 All of this can come at considerable cost to affected landowners and the agriculture industry.